-- A. A hospital seeking level 1, level 2, level 3 or level 4 stroke center recognition will submit an affidavit of the hospital CEO to LERN detailing compliance with the requirements designated herein. - 1.
-A center or hospital seeking level 1 CSC recognition which submits a copy of that level of certification by a LERN-recognized organization, such as the joint commission or other LERN approved accrediting/certification body, shall be assumed to meet the requirements for recognition. - 2.
-A center or hospital seeking level 2 PSC stroke center recognition which submits a copy of that level of certification by a LERN-recognized organization, such as the joint commission, HFAP, or other LERN approved accrediting/certification body, shall be assumed to meet the requirements for recognition.
+- A. A hospital seeking CSC, TSC, PSC-E, ASRH or stroke bypass recognition will submit an affidavit of the hospital CEO to LERN detailing compliance with the requirements designated herein. - 1.
+A center or hospital seeking CSC recognition which submits a copy of that level of certification by a LERN-recognized organization, such as the joint commission or other LERN approved accrediting/certification body, shall be assumed to meet the requirements for recognition. - 2.
+A center or hospital seeking TSC stroke center recognition which submits a copy of that level of certification by a LERN-recognized organization, such as the joint commission, HFAP, or other LERN approved accrediting/certification body, shall be assumed to meet the requirements for recognition. - 3.
+A center or hospital seeking PSC-E stroke center recognition which submits a copy of PSC certification by a LERN-recognized organization, such the joint as commission, HFAP, other LERN approved or accrediting/certification body, shall be assumed to meet the requirements for recognition.
+In addition to a copy of the certification, the CEO must also attest to meeting the additional board approved requirements. - 4.
+A center or hospital seeking PSC stroke center recognition which submits a copy of that level of certification by a LERN-recognized organization, such as the joint commission, HFAP, or other LERN approved accrediting/certification body, shall be assumed to meet the requirements for recognition. - 5.
+Although a center or hospital seeking ASRH stroke center recognition is not required to obtain certification by an external certifying body, a hospital which submits a copy of ASRH certification by a LERN-recognized organization, such as the joint commission, HFAP or other LERN approved accrediting/certification body, shall be assumed to meet the requirements for recognition.
+Hospitals must all meet LERN ASRH requirements and approved data submission requirements.

-- 3. Although a center or hospital seeking level 3 stroke center recognition is not required to obtain certification by an external certifying body, a level 3 center which submits a copy of that level of certification by a LERN-recognized organization, such as HFAP or other LERN approved accrediting/certification body, shall be assumed to meet the requirements for recognition. - 4.
-Each center or hospital shall submit proof of continued compliance every two years by submission of an affidavit by its CEO. - B. A hospital or center which fails to meet the criteria for a Stroke Facility level or which no longer choose to maintain state Stroke Facility level recognition, shall immediately notify LERN and local EMS.
+- 6. Each center or hospital shall submit proof of continued compliance every two years by submission of an affidavit by its CEO. - B. A hospital or center which fails to meet the requirements as attested, or which no longer chooses to maintain state Stroke Facility level recognition, shall immediately notify LERN and local EMS.